shima-original/nimble_exporter/mkdocs/docs/index.md

 # What is Nimble Exporter

-Nimble Exporter is server application that processes and reports metrics related to Secure Reliable Transport senders.
-It is designed to interact with a streaming server to retrieve and display statistics about SRT streams.
+Nimble Exporter is a Prometheus exporter to server application that processes and reports metrics related to Secure Reliable Transport (SRT) senders.
+This application is designed to interact with a streaming server to retrieve and display statistics about SRT streams.
+When a request from Prometheus, Nimble Exporter contacts the application via http api, gets statistics in json, and gives it to Prometheus in a format it understands.